Govinda8594/scaler-course-23_25/README.md

 - Practical LLD implementations showcasing design patterns.
 - Real-world HLD case studies (e.g., designing scalable chat apps, e-commerce platforms, payment systems).
 - Well-documented notes and references for quick revision.

-Would you like me to also create a shorter, recruiter-friendly project description (2–3 lines) that you can paste into your GitHub profile or resume, so it looks crisp and impactful?